-centive for j to trade for commodity money (the good the others want) now.
-In this sense, trading for commodity money in one period and others not accepting it in future periods (and vice versa) are strategic complements.
+Individuals' strategies of whether to accept commodity money are linked temporally.
+If others who produce the good that agent j desires are willing to accept commodity money (the good j produces) in the future, then there is a weaker incentive for j to trade for commodity money (the good those others want) now.
+In other words when others will be middlemen in the future, it weakens the incentive to become a middleman now.
+In this sense, trading for commodity money in one period and others accepting commodity money in future periods are strategic substitutes.
 This provides the key to understanding the source of multiplicity.